fossas/spectrometer/docs/reference/fossa_yml.md

 This section is intended to be used as the inverse to `paths.only`.
 If you have a certain directory such as `development` you wish to exclude, `paths.exclude` enables you to do this.

 ### Analysis target configuration
 Analysis target configuration allows you to select a very specific subset of your directory for scanning.
-The `target` and `path` sections allow users to configure exactly which targets and directories they would like to be scanned.
-This can be useful if you have a custom test directory or any portions of your directory that are used for development purposes.
+The `target` and `path` sections allow users to configure which targets and directories should be scanned.
+This is useful if you have a custom test directory or development projects within the root project.

-Analysis target configuration happens in the following order:
+Analysis target configuration determines which targets should be scanned with the following logic:
 1. Targets that match the `only.targets` and `only.paths` sections are unioned to create a list of targets to be scanned.
 2. Targets remaining after the `only` step that match the `exclude.targets` and `exclude.paths` sections are removed from the list of targets to be scanned.
     -  If no targets were listed in the `only` sections, `exclude` will remove targets from the list of all available targets.
 3. Analysis is run on the remaining targets.

-The following is an example of how to configure a very complex project.
+#### Project target configuration example

-First, run the command `fossa list-targets` to determine the analysis targets present in your project.
-The output will look something similar to the following with the targets in format `type@path` (You may see that duplicated lines for "Found target" and "Found project"):
+Run the command `fossa list-targets` to determine the analysis targets present in your project.
+The output will look similar to the following with the targets in format `type@path` (You may see that duplicated lines for "Found target" and "Found project"):

 ```
 Found target: bundler@prod/docker